Cycle double cover

-Unsolved problem in mathematics: Does every bridgeless graph have a multiset of cycles covering every edge exactly twice?

-A cycle double cover of the Petersen graph, corresponding to its embedding on the projective plane as a hemi-dodecahedron.
+A cycle double cover of the Petersen graph (shown in gray), formed of six cycles (shown in color).
+These six cycles correspond to the six pentagonal faces of a hemi-dodecahedron.

 In graph-theoretic mathematics, a cycle double cover is a collection of cycles in an undirected graph that together include each edge of the graph exactly twice.
-For instance, for any polyhedral graph, the faces of a convex polyhedron that represents the graph provide a double cover of the graph: each edge belongs to exactly two faces.
+For instance, for any polyhedral graph, the faces of a convex polyhedron that represents the graph provide a cycle double cover of the graph: the edges of each face form a cycle and each edge belongs to exactly two faces and therefore to two of these cycles.

-It is an unsolved problem, posed by W. T. Tutte, Itai and Rodeh, George Szekeres and Paul Seymour and known as the cycle double cover conjecture, whether every bridgeless graph has a cycle double cover.
+It is a problem posed in the 1970s by W. T. Tutte, Itai and Rodeh, George Szekeres and Paul Seymour and known as the cycle double cover conjecture, whether every bridgeless graph has a cycle double cover.
 The conjecture can equivalently be formulated in terms of graph embeddings, and in that context is also known as the circular embedding conjecture.

+In July 2026, OpenAI released a preprint claiming a positive resolution of the conjecture, the proof of which they claim was generated by GPT-5.6, its large language model.

 Formulation

+A cycle is a connected subgraph all of whose vertices have degree 2.
+In particular, a single edge, traversed back and forth, does not qualify as a cycle.
+A bridge in a graph is an edge whose removal increases the number of connected components.

-The usual formulation of the cycle double cover conjecture asks whether every bridgeless undirected graph has a collection of cycles such that each edge of the graph is contained in exactly two of the cycles.
-The requirement that the graph be bridgeless is an obvious necessary condition for such a set of cycles to exist, because a bridge cannot belong to any cycle.
-A collection of cycles satisfying the condition of the cycle double cover conjecture is called a cycle double cover.
-Some graphs such as cycle graphs and bridgeless cactus graphs can only be covered by using the same cycle more than once, so this sort of duplication is allowed in a cycle double cover.
+The usual formulation of the cycle double cover conjecture asks whether every finite bridgeless undirected graph admits a collection of cycles such that each edge of the graph is contained in exactly two of the cycles.

+The requirement that the graph be bridgeless is an obvious necessary condition for such a double cover to exist, because a bridge cannot belong to any cycle.
+Some graphs such as cycle graphs and bridgeless cactus graphs only have double covers that use the same cycle twice, so this sort of duplication is allowed in a cycle double cover.
+This means that we are actually looking for a multiset of cycles so that every edge of the graph belongs to precisely two elements of the multiset.